kanekomasahiro/Re-ranking/README.md

 - Input: sentences translated by NMT
 - Output: score considering the relationship between each sentences

-Porposed method has two encoders and an output layer.
+Proposed method has two encoders and an output layer.
 Each encoder is initialized using the parameters of encoder trained by Quick-Thought.
 I train proposed model to distinguish negative examples from positive examples, where gold label for negative examples is 0 and gold label for positive examples is 1.
 Here,